When isometry and equivalence for skew constacyclic codes coincide: Preliminaries

-Let $\ring$ be a commutative, associative unital ring and suppose $\sigma\in \Aut(\ring)$ has finite order $\os$.
-Important examples in applications to coding theory are $\ring=\field$ a finite field, or $\ring$ a chain ring (also called a finite local ring) or more generally a Galois ring (see, for example, \cite[\S5.1]{Pumpluen2017}).
-In both these examples, every non-invertible element is a zero divisor.
+Let $\ring$ be a commutative, associative unital ring, $S^\times$ its set of invertible elements, and suppose $\sigma\in \Aut(\ring)$ has finite order $\os$.
+Important examples in applications to coding theory are $\ring=\field$ a finite field, $\ring$ a Galois ring or more generally $\ring$ a chain ring (also called a finite local ring); see for example \cite[\S5.1]{Pumpluen2017}).
+In all these examples, every non-invertible element is a zero divisor.